-Make cotton candy at your wedding #Food Porn#cake alternative#cotton candy#donuts#food#steal-this-idea July 19 | Megan Finley Horowitz meggyfin Want a sweet wedding dessert, but don't want cake, cupcakes, donuts, or anything else in the dough family?
+Make cotton candy at your wedding #Food#cake alternative#cotton candy#donuts#food#steal-this-idea July 19 2012 | Megan Finley Horowitz meggyfin Want a sweet wedding dessert, but don't want cake, cupcakes, donuts, or anything else in the dough family?
 Consider renting a cotton candy machine like Katie and Aaron (from iPad wedding fame) did!
 The guests were big fans… And the photo ops were cute too!
 Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
 Fix Typo Megan Finley Horowitz When Megan's not writing, traveling, and sleeping, she's eating like the fate of the world depends on it.
 (You're welcome, world!)
-You can snoop into her personal life over on her website The Dash and Dine! @meggyfin @thedashanddine @meggyfin PREVIOUS Laureline & Cédric's rainbow geek social media wedding NEXT How to make your own Medieval seating chart Show/Hide comments [ 7 ] I definitely considered this.
+You can snoop into her personal life over on her website The Dash and Dine! @meggyfin @thedashanddine @meggyfin PREVIOUS A fabulous rainbow geek social media wedding NEXT How to make your own Medieval seating chart Show/Hide comments [ 7 ] I definitely considered this.
 Such a cute idea, especially for an afternoon outdoor wedding.
 Reply Cute!
 That would be awesome for a summer wedding Reply My parents have a cotton candy machine, from experience, we know that the creation process can be messy and loud, especially indoors.
 So we did up a bunch the couple of days before.
 The last thing I wanted was sugary spider webs all over the rented tuxes.
 It was a huge hit (we also had an old fashioned popcorn machine on site).
-2 agree Reply So timely, we were talking about having cotton candy at our wedding just last night!
+Reply So timely, we were talking about having cotton candy at our wedding just last night!
 Reply Yay!
 That's my wedding!
 I decided to have a cotton candy machine because I personally will eat cotton candy at every occasion possible, and this was my chance to have as much as I wanted.
 Reply So Already decided to do this one!! it's been in the plans from the beginning!=) Reply GREAT MINDS THINK ALIKE 🙂 Reply Join the conversation Cancel Reply Your email address will not be published.
-Required fields are marked *Comment Participate in this conversation via emailGet only replies to your comment, the best of the rest, as well as a daily recap of all comments on this post.
-No more than a few emails daily, which you can reply to/unsubscribe from directly from your inbox.
+Required fields are marked *Comment Save my name, email, and website in this browser for the next time I comment.
+Notify me of follow-up comments by email.
+Sign me up for your offbeat awesomeness newsletter!
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.